rodolfodpk/go-crablet/docs/benchmarks.md

 **What it tests**: gRPC API performance using k6 with gRPC extension

 **Key Features**:
-- Quick test (1 minute, 10 VUs) for rapid validation
+- Quick test (10 seconds, 1 VU) for rapid validation
-- Full benchmark (7 minutes, up to 30 VUs) for comprehensive testing
+- Full benchmark (8 minutes, up to 50 VUs) for comprehensive testing
 - gRPC-specific metrics and performance analysis
 - Higher throughput than HTTP due to binary protocol
-- Expected performance: ~60-106 requests/second, <200ms p95
+- **Expected performance**: Optimized for high-performance, low-latency communication

 **Use Case**: When you need high-performance, low-latency communication between services.